annebeaubien/annebeaubien.github.io/Content/recipes/spiced_peaches.md

 1. Put the peaches in a saucepan with the lemon juice, water, cinnamon and clove.
 1. Bring to a boil
 1. Turn down heat, cover and simmer for 10 minutes.
-1. Serve warm or refrigerate and save for later.
+1. Serve warm or refridgerate and save for later.